openhuman-ai/awesome-gesture_generation/README.md

 **Continuing editing (Not finished yet)**

-The goal of project is focus only on Audio-driven Gesture Generation with output is 3D keypoints gesture.
+The goal of project is focus on Audio-driven Gesture Generation with output is 3D keypoints gesture.
 <br/>
 Input: Audio, Text, Gesture, ..etc. -> Output: Gesture Motion